WildernessLabs/Clima/README.md

 Instructions for assembly can be found [here](/Docs/Clima.Pro/Assembly_Instructions/readme.md).

+## Known Issues

+The Meadow.OS Power and Sleep APIs haven't been released yet, so Clima can't go to sleep to conserve power.
+For that reason, it'll need to be plugged into USB.
+We're hoping to have the first sleep APIs available in b6.2.

 # Clima Hack Kit Version

 Instructions on how to assemble the Clima Hack Kit Version can be found [here](/Docs/Clima.HackKit/readme.md)